Cosmoperine® (Tetrahydropiperine — Sabinsa)

 Frequently asked questions about Cosmoperine® (Tetrahydropiperine — Sabinsa)

-The clinically studied dose for Cosmoperine® (Tetrahydropiperine — Sabinsa) is Topical application per cosmetic formulation specification.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Topical application per cosmetic formulation specification Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: Topical use — minimal systemic drug interactions.
+Possible interactions include: Topical use — minimal systemic drug interactions.
 Theoretically may enhance absorption of co-applied topical medications.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.